Skip to main content

 Starting

-async with TelegramInterface(agent=agent, config=config) as interface:
+async with TelegramInterface(agent=agent, bot_token="YOUR_BOT_TOKEN") as interface:

 await interface.serve_forever()